 U.S. companies announced about 950,000 layoffs in the first nine months of 2025, marking a sharp uptick in job cuts as businesses turn more cautious amid weaker demand, rising automation, and cost pressures.
 (Reuters)

-Major global firms such as Amazon, UPS, Microsoft and Intel led the trend, citing strategic restructuring, increased use of AI and a need to reverse pandemic-era hiring.
-The job cuts span sectors including tech, retail and government.
+Major global firms such as Amazon, UPS, Microsoft, and Intel led the trend, citing strategic restructuring, increased use of AI, and a need to reverse pandemic-era hiring.
+The job cuts span sectors including tech, retail, and government.

-Analysts interpret this shift as an indicator that the U.S. labour market is entering a new phase: hiring has stalled and layoffs are rising, a pattern described as “no hire, more fire.”
+Analysts interpret this shift as an indicator that the U.S. labor market is entering a new phase: hiring has stalled and layoffs are rising, a pattern described as “no hire, more fire.”
 This change has drawn attention from the Federal Reserve, which may consider further interest-rate cuts to cushion economic risks.

-Though the unemployment rate remains relatively stable, the underlying dynamic of labour-market weakening is raising concerns.
+Though the unemployment rate remains relatively stable, the underlying dynamic of labor-market weakening is raising concerns.
 If job cuts continue or accelerate, the broader economy could face slower growth and tighter credit conditions for workers.